eosrio/hyperion-docs/docs/index.md

 #### 2.2 Hyperion Indexer

 The Indexer is a Node.js based app that process data from the state history plugin and allows it to be indexed.
-The [PM2 process manager](https://pm2.keymetrics.io) is used to launch and operate the indexer.
+The <a href="https://pm2.keymetrics.io" target="_blank">PM2 process manager</a> is used to launch and operate the indexer.
 The configuration flexibility is very extensive, so system recommendations will depend on the use case and data load.
 It will require access to at least one ES node, RabbitMQ and the state history node.